Dau2004/Chol_rl_summative/ASSIGNMENT_REPORT.md

 **A2C Policy Loss (Bottom Left):** Policy loss fluctuates between -5 and 5 throughout training, with decreasing amplitude over time.
 The oscillations are expected in actor-critic methods as the policy and value function co-adapt.
 VecNormalize helps stabilize these updates by normalizing observation and reward scales.

-**Episode Length Comparison (Bottom Right):** Both PPO and A2C converge to episode lengths of ~30-35 steps, indicating efficient task completion.
+**Episode Length Comparison (Bottom Right):** Both PPO and A2C converge to episode lengths of ~30-35 steps, indicating efficient vaccine delivery completion.
 Initial episodes exceed 150 steps as agents explore randomly.
-The rapid decrease demonstrates successful learning of direct paths to items and targets.
+The rapid decrease demonstrates successful learning of direct paths to vaccine boxes and health facility dispatch zones.

 ### Episodes To Converge